chrisalexander/blog/_posts/2011-01-26-get-the-low-down-on-webmatrix-for-creating-simple-websites.md

 ---
 layout: post
-heading: 'Get the low-down on WebMatrix, for creating simple websites'
+heading: 'Get the low-down on WebMatrix'
+subheading: 'For creating simple websites'
 categories: dev
 ---